- Team Breakdown

 - Who gets what and why summary and other business book summaries we published (spoiler: 8 out of 10 are not worth your time reading)

-At the same time, you should realise that your content may not be just text-based.
-The distribution of video reviews, company videos, video tutorials, infographics, etc. — all of this is part of the effective content marketing strategy.
+At the same time, you should realize that your content may not be just text-based.
+The distribution of video reviews, company videos, video tutorials, infographics, etc. — all of this is part of the efficient content marketing strategy.

 Betting on the promotion of all forms of content increases the trust of the audience to the brand, creates an image of the company as a leading expert in its niche and ultimately increases your sales.